PublicSoftTools

 1. Open the Video to GIF Converter and drop your video file (MP4, MOV, AVI, MKV, WebM, and others up to 250 MB).

-2. Use the built-in video preview to identify the exact segment you want.
+2. Use the built-in video preview to scrub through your clip and identify the exact segment you want.
 Note the start time in seconds.

 3. Set the Start time and Duration (1–30 seconds).